'Dear Apple, The iPhone X and Face ID Are Orwellian and Creepy' - Slashdot

 IT may be extremely difficult to get in to it, but I wouldn't go as far as saying its "literally impossible to reverse engineer, due to the high levels of iOS hardware security".

-Sure, it's a high le
+Sure, it's a high level of security, but nothing is perfect.

 You're showing your password to everyone (Score:2)